 The gender pay gap in the UK is largest in the financial and insurance industry.
 The difference in bonuses is even higher.

-The gender pay gap expresses the difference in pay across the whole organisation, and a key factor for the gap is the higher proportion of men in senior roles.
+The gender pay gap expresses the difference in pay across the whole organisation, and a key reason for the gap is the higher proportion of men in senior roles.
 It is not to be confused with equal pay, which looks at pay received by men and women for the same role, and is a legal requirement in the UK.

 What is the gender pay gap in the banking world?